How do I get paid?

 Please note that all payouts are made via ACH bank transfer.
 While most US financial institutions do not charge fees to receive ACH bank transfers, please check directly with your financial institution to see if they charge any fees.

 Your payout likely failed due to incorrect payout information, such as an incorrect routing or account number.
 Contact our customer service team so that we may assist.
 Please note that providing incorrect payout information will lead to delays on your payouts.

 Here are some tips to ensure your bank information is correct before you start your deliveries:

-- If you have a bank account in the United States, financial regulations require that you provide a tax ID (SSN, EIN or ITIN) when entering your information.
-Failure to enter a tax ID will lead to your payouts being put on hold after your first few payouts.
+- If you have a bank account in the United States, financial regulations require that you provide a tax ID (SSN, EIN or ITIN) or copy of your ID when entering your information.
+Failure to enter a tax ID or provide a copy of your ID will lead to your payouts being put on hold after your first few payouts.

 - Some US banks have multiple routing numbers.
 If your bank has more than one routing number, use the "electronic" or "ACH" routing number.